 Certifications in the Microsoft Productivity category vary widely, from proving competency in using a single Office product to managing Office 365 services and user login credentials.
 This track is also fairly large; it includes an MCSA and MCSE certification as well as Microsoft Office Specialist (MOS) offerings.

-The MOS 2016 Expert certification identifies individuals with advanced Office skills and requires candidates to pass four exams.
+The MOS 2016 Expert certification identifies individuals with advanced Office skills and requires candidates to pass two exams.
 The MOS 2016 Master certification is the pinnacle of the MOS Certification Program and requires successful completion of six exams.

 The Microsoft Business Applications certifications include MCSA and MCSE certifications.
 There are two MCSA options: MCSA: Microsoft Dynamics 365 and MCSA: Microsoft Dynamics 365 for Operations.
 Each requires passing two exams.
-The plain-vanilla Dynamics 365 certification draws from a list of two exams, both of which are needed to meet its requirements.
-One exam covers Dynamics 365 customer engagement online deployment, the other covers Dynamics 365 customization and configuration.
-The Dynamics 365 for Operations draws from a list of four exams.
-Topics covered include administering a Microsoft SQL database infrastructure, provisioning SQL databases, Microsoft Development AX development introduction, and development, extensions and deployment for Microsoft Dynamics 365 for Finance and Operations.
+The plain vanilla Dynamics 365 certification draws from a list of two exams, both of which are needed to meet its requirements.
+One exam covers Dynamics 365 customer engagement online deployment, while the other covers Dynamics 365 customization and configuration.
+The MCSA: Microsoft Dynamics 365 credential retires on April 30, 2019.